League Park: History

-In 1921, team owner "Sunny" Jim Dunn, who had purchased the team in 1916, renamed the park "Dunn Field".
+In the autumn of 1921, team owner "Sunny" Jim Dunn, who had purchased the team in 1916, renamed the park Dunn Field.
 When Dunn died in 1922, his wife inherited the ballpark and the team.
-When Dunn's widow, by then known as Mrs. George Pross, sold the franchise in 1927 for $1 million to a group headed by Alva Bradley, the name reverted (in 1930) to the more prosaic "League Park" (there were a number of professional teams' parks generically called "league park" at the time).
+When Dunn's widow, by then known as Mrs. George Pross, sold the franchise in the early autumn of 1927 for $1 million to a group headed by Alva Bradley, the name reverted to the more prosaic "League Park" (there were a number of professional teams' parks generically called "league park" at the time).
+News writers continued to refer to the ballpark as Dunn Field sporadically for some time after the renaming.

-From July 1932 through the 1933 season, the Indians played at the new and far larger Cleveland Stadium.
+From July 31, 1932, through the 1933 season, the Indians played at the new and far larger Cleveland Stadium.
 However, the players and fans complained about the huge outfield, which reduced the number of home runs.
 Moreover, as the Great Depression worsened, attendance at the stadium plummeted.
 After the 1933 season, the Indians exercised their escape clause in the lease at the stadium and returned to League Park for the 1934 season.

 The Indians played all home games at League Park for the 1934 and 1935 seasons, and played one home game at Cleveland Stadium in 1936 as part of the Great Lakes Exposition.
 In 1937, the Indians began splitting their schedule between the two parks, playing Sunday and holiday games at the stadium during the summer and the remainder at League Park, adding selected important games to the stadium schedule in 1938.
 Lights were never installed at League Park, and thus no major league night games were played there.
 However, at least one professional night game was played on July 27, 1931, between the Homestead Grays and the House of David, who borrowed the portable lighting system used by the Kansas City Monarchs.